 What Are the Exceptions to the Imputed Interest Rule?

-There are specific exceptions to the imputed interest rule.
-These include gift loans of less than $10,000 as long as the loan isn’t used to buy assets that produce income.
-This stops people from taking a loan and drawing interest on it from a bank, for example.
+The IRS does recognize imputed interest rule exceptions, including gift loans of less than $10,000 (as long as the loan isn’t used to buy assets that produce income).
+This prevents people from, for example, taking a loan and drawing interest on it from a bank.

-The same applies to loans of less than $10,000 from employers to employees and shareholders assuming they weren’t made to avoid paying taxes.
+The same rule applies to loans of less than $10,000 from employers to employees and shareholders, assuming they weren’t made to avoid paying taxes.

 In Publication 550, the IRS also described loans without significant tax effect, including: